Marilyn Horne

-Marilyn Berneice Horne (born January 16, 1934) is an American mezzo-soprano opera singer.
+Marilyn Berneice Horne (born January 16, 1934) is an American operatic mezzo-soprano.
 She specialized in roles requiring beauty of tone, excellent breath support, and the ability to execute difficult coloratura passages.
 She is a recipient of the National Medal of Arts and the Kennedy Center Honors, and has won four Grammy Awards.

 Early life

 Marilyn Berneice Horne was born in Bradford, Pennsylvania, one of the four children of Bentz and Berneice Horne.
 Her parents were both politicians, with her mother serving as city assessor of the Fifth Ward and her father appointed as McKean County assessor.
 Bentz was also a semi-professional singer and, noticing Marilyn's talent, sought to move the family to a place where she could have access to professional vocal training and more opportunities to perform.
 Along with her older brother Richard and sister Gloria, the family moved to Long Beach, California when Marilyn was 11.
 Her younger brother, Jay, was born after the move to Long Beach, in 1949.

-At age 13, Horne became part of the newly formed Roger Wagner Chorale.
+At age 13, Horne became founding member of the newly formed Roger Wagner Chorale along with Marni Nixon, Paul Salamunovich, Salli Terri and Harve Presnell.
 She is an alumna of Long Beach Polytechnic High School.
 As a high school student, she was part of the St. Luke's Episcopal Church Choir of Long Beach under the direction of William Ripley Dorr.
 The choir often worked for the movie studios and recorded with Capitol Records.
 Marilyn and her sister Gloria were part of the St. Luke's Episcopal Church Quartet.